Stupa: Mounds for the relics of the Buddha (5th century BCE)

-Guard rails —consisting of posts, crossbars, and a coping— became a feature of safety surrounding a stupa.
+Guard rails—consisting of posts, crossbars, and a coping—became a feature of safety surrounding a stupa.
 The Buddha had left instructions about how to pay homage to the stupas: "And whoever lays wreaths or puts sweet perfumes and colours there with a devout heart, will reap benefits for a long time".
 This practice would lead to the decoration of the stupas with stone sculptures of flower garlands in the Classical period.

 Expansion under Ashoka (250 BCE)

-According to Buddhist tradition, Emperor Ashoka (rule: 273—232 BCE) recovered the relics of the Buddha from the earlier stupas (except from the Ramagrama stupa), and erected 84,000 stupas to distribute the relics across India.
-In effect, many stupas are thought to date originally from the time of Ashoka, such as Sanchi or Kesariya, where he also erected pillars with his inscriptions, and possibly Bharhut, Amaravati or Dharmarajika in Gandhara.
+According to Buddhist tradition, Emperor Ashoka (rule: 273–232 BCE) recovered the relics of the Buddha from the earlier stupas (except from the Ramagrama stupa), and erected 84,000 stupas to distribute the relics across India.
+In effect, many stupas are thought to date originally from the time of Ashoka, such as Sanchi or Kesariya, where he also erected pillars with his inscriptions, and possibly Bharhut, Amaravati, or Dharmarajika.
 Ashoka also established the Pillars of Ashoka throughout his realm, generally next to Buddhist stupas.